GauthamSree/YOLOv4-on-Kaggle-Dataset/README.md

 #### My Gain from this Repo
 Helped To know
-* How to train YOLO object detection
+* How to train YOLO on custom dataset
 * How to use Google Colab
 * handling Data in cloud(Google drive)
 * Importance of Shell commands